RetroPie/RetroPie-Docs/docs/Bluetooth-Controller.md

 # Pi 3 Bluetooth
-Note that on the Pi 3 to use on-board Bluetooth you may need to install Bluetooth first with `sudo apt-get install pi-bluetooth` but fair warning, the on-board Bluetooth has been known to freeze up the Pi (on RetroPie 3.7 or under), but it can be fixed.
+Note that on the Pi 3 to use on-board Bluetooth you may need to install Bluetooth first with `sudo apt install pi-bluetooth` but fair warning, the on-board Bluetooth has been known to freeze up the Pi (on RetroPie 3.7 or under), but it can be fixed.

 ### Pi 3 Bluetooth Freeze Fix (for RetroPie 3.7 or below)
 ```
-sudo apt-get update && sudo apt-get dist-upgrade
+sudo apt update && sudo apt full-upgrade
-sudo apt-get install raspberrypi-sys-mods
+sudo apt install raspberrypi-sys-mods
 ```
 If it asks you anything about the /etc/udev/rules.d/99-com.rules configuration file, type Y to overwrite.